How-to

 ”validate” reports broken links

-Section titled “”validate” reports broken links”gbrain validate --links --db ~/brain.dbLists every link with a missing endpoint.
+Section titled “”validate” reports broken links”quaid validate --links --db ~/memory.dbLists every link with a missing endpoint.
 Fix:

 - Pages were renamed or removed without updating links: re-run